St Macartan's College: Crest

 The crest of St. Macartan's College, as seen in the front hall of the school, was designed by the artist Richard J. King, for the centenary celebrations of 1940.
 It is modelled on the front panels of the circular boss of the Cross of Clogher, the 14th-century treasure, now on loan from the Diocese of Clogher to Monaghan County Museum.
-The panels contain the interlaced letters DEUS (God), and, underneath, the motto of the College, Fortis et Fidelis.
+The panels contain the interlaced letters DEUS (God), and, underneath, the motto of the college, Fortis et Fidelis.

 The words "Fortis et Fidelis" (Strong and Faithful) suggest a Pauline quotation from 1 Cor 16:13.
 They evoke the legend of St. Mac Cairthinn, the tréanfhear of Patrick, the bodyguard and champion of the Saint who used to carry him across fords and rivers on his missionary journeys.
 The words occur in one of the last letters of Father Cornelius Tierney, a former student and priest-teacher in St. Macartan's, and later a Columban missionary who died a prisoner of Communist guerillas in China in 1931.

-Academics

-St.Macartan's provides a number of subjects for both the Junior and Leaving Certificates.
-Each student, in consultation with his parents and teachers, decides on the subjects which best suit his interests and abilities.
-Some subjects are however still compulsory, including Religion, English, Irish and Math at all levels of education.

 Sports

 St. Macartan's offers a number of sports and competes in the MacRory Cup, the Rannafast Cup, Corn na Og, the Dalton Cup and has programs in golf, soccer, handball, basketball and general athletics.

+St. Macartan's won the Senior Ulster Colleges MacLarnon Cup on 17 March 1987, beating Armagh C.B.S.
+0-12 to 0-4.
+That team went on to win the All Ireland against St. Michaels Listowel, Kerry on 2 May 1987.

 The school reached the MacRory Cup final in 2004.
 This was repeated in 2007 when they lost by a single point.